 What is an invoice number?

-The invoice number could be sequential, chronological, numeric, a combination of numbers and letters, project name and number, date of issue or any combination.
+The invoice number could be sequential, chronological, numeric, a combination of numbers and letters, project name and number, date of issue, or any combination.
 But most importantly, each number should be unique.
-Examples of invoice number: 001, CN01, 20210430-403-01
+Examples of invoice numbers: 001, CN01, 20210430-403-01

 Why is an invoice number important?

-Invoice number is the most crucial aspect of every invoice.
-It’s actually a legal requirement.
+The invoice number is the most crucial aspect of every invoice.
+It’s a legal requirement.
 Not just for payment tracking, a properly assigned invoice number is important because:

-• It’s essential for professional accounting services and for financial records
+- It’s essential for professional accounting services and financial records

-• Effortlessly track down invoices from several months ago
+- Effortlessly tracked down invoices from several months ago

 What should I put for the invoice number?

-Before you decide with your invoice number, it is recommended to go through your country’s or state’s professional and legal requirements.
+Before you decide on your invoice number, it is recommended to go through your country’s or state’s professional and legal requirements.

 There is no hard and fast rule of following a particular format of invoice numbering.
 You can structure your invoice number the way you want.
 The assigned invoice number could be just numbers or a combination of alphabets and numbers.
 Eventually, the ideal criteria are to keep the number unique and sequential.

-Complicated style of assigning invoice number should be avoided as it will consume a lot of time and are much prone to errors.
+A complicated style of assigning invoice numbers should be avoided as it will consume a lot of time and are much more prone to errors.
 The best practice is to keep the invoice number in order like 1, 2,3.
 This way there will be no duplicate numbers, especially, if you are assigning numbers manually.
 It’s a good practice for new businesses as initially they wouldn’t have much number of invoices.

 Additionally, the other practices to number invoices are: